1Hive/gardens-v2/README.md

-# Gardens v2
+d# Gardens v2

 > Gardens is a **coordination platform**
 > that fosters **vibrant ecosystems of shared wealth**
 > by providing **healthy funding mechanisms to communities in web3**

-As a modular governance mechanism, Gardens strategically mixes centralized and decentralized components to take advantage of the efficiency and security benefits of both when needed.
+As a modular governance mechdwaawdadwdwadawdawanism, Gardens strategically mixes centralized and decentralized components to take advantage of the efficiency and security benefits of both when needed. daawd

-Project and Ecosystem leaders can use Gardens to:
+Project and Ecosystem leaderdwadwadwas can use Gardens to:

 - Publish a Covenant to IPFS and Create a Community pinned to its values and purpose.
 - Appoint a Council Safe as admin for the Community and a Tribunal Safe to rule on disputes